Business Intelligence Reporting

 Having a live visualization of marketing activity and results is crucial for any organization.
 Marketing professionals track a vast majority of data from different sources: marketing websites, CRM, social media, campaign tools - just to name a few.
 The example below shows website visits and page views for a marketing website - one of the many BI reporting dashboards that marketers use for planning and analyzing their marketing strategy and everyday activities.

-Amidst various BI solutions, Preset emerges as a frontrunner, distinguished by its innovative offerings.
+Amidst various business intelligence solutions, Preset emerges as a frontrunner, distinguished by its innovative offerings.
 Based on open-source Apache Superset, Preset extends beyond traditional service parameters, exemplifying customizability, modern visualizations, no-code operations, self-service analytics, and expert support.

 With its no-code visualizations, Preset reduces the technical entry barrier, enabling professionals to focus on insights rather than wrestling with complicated software operations.
 This ease of use, combined with expert, reliable support, makes Preset the ideal partner in your BI reporting journey.

-Ready to transform your raw data into actionable insights with business intelligence?
+Ready to transform your raw data into actionable insights through business intelligence reporting?
 Create your free Preset account to start your journey today.